ajn123/Python_Tutorial/Practice Problems/README.md

 -----

-Solving problems from Google's code jam is aslo a great learning experience.
+Solving problems from Google's code jam is also a great learning experience.
 [Click here ](https://code.google.com/codejam/contest/2974486/dashboard#s=p3) to see past years problems.